-Under GSA requirements, stain resistant carpets must score no less than 8.0 (10.0 is the best) on the AATCC Red 40 Stain Scale.
-Test sample must first be exposed to 100 revolutions on the Taber Abrader (1,000-gram weight per H-18 wheel) and then abraded area must be stain tested using AATCC test method 175.
+8.0 (10.0 is the best) on the AATCC Red 40 stain scale.
+Test sample must first be exposed to 100 revolutions on the Taber Abrader (1,000-gram weight per H-18 wheel) and then abraded area must be stain tested using AATCC Test Method 175.
 Topical stain resistance treatments will not be acceptable.
 Stain resistant properties must be inherent and warranted for fifteen years.

-- c.
-Bleach Resistance Carpet products will resist color loss from diluted bleach applications for a period of fifteen years from the date of original installation.
-Diluted bleach applications are defined as spills or splashes on the carpet of diluted bleach solutions (10% or less) of the type normally used for cleaning or disinfecting purposes. - 5.
-Environmental Attributes LEED Criteria - a.
+5. Environmental attributes - LEED criteria

+- a.
 Carpets should be selected to help the project achieve the goal LEED status. - b.
+Carpets and adhesives must meet the low emitting materials standards as outlined in the USGBC LEED criteria. - c.
+End of life reclamation: It is preferred that carpet tile have an existing methodology actively in place for landfill diversion.

+6. Accessories:

-Carpets and adhesives must meet the Low Emitting Materials standards as outlined in the USGBC LEED criteria. - c.
-End of Life Reclamation: It is preferred that carpet tile have an existing methodology actively in place for landfill diversion. - 6.
-Accessories: - a.
-Adhesives: Waterproof, non-flammable carpet adhesive recommended and approved by carpet manufacturer in writing for compatibility with carpet backing; have no calculated VOCs, be non-flammable, and meet the criteria of the CRI Green Label Plus Certification Program.
-Safety Data Sheets (SDS) and samples are required on product used.
-Adhesive must have Lifetime Bond Warranty from manufacturer. - b.
-Miscellaneous Materials: As recommended and approved in writing by the manufacturer of carpet, and selected by the flooring contractor to meet project circumstance and requirements.
+- a.
+Adhesives: Waterproof, non-flammable carpet adhesive recommended and approved by carpet manufacturer in writing for compatibility with carpet backing; have no calculated VOCs, be non-flammable, and meet the criteria of the CRI Green Label Plus certification program.
+Safety data sheets (SDS) and samples are required on product used.
+Adhesive must have lifetime bond warranty from manufacturer. - b.
+Miscellaneous materials: As recommended and approved in writing by the manufacturer of carpet, and selected by the flooring contractor to meet project circumstance and requirements.